teamprova/Dungeontest/README.md

 ###### Deleted/moved file?
 If you have a deleted file, delete it from solution, and commit the new solution.
 If it was moved, delete the old file, and add the new file with the instructions above.

+# Commiting
+A basic guide for commiting files

+###### Windows
+With Windows, do not commit the following folders: packages, obj, bin

+Everything else is fine to commit.

+###### GNU/Linux
+With GNU/Linux (ie: everything in /DungeontestLinux/), do not commit the following folders: packages, obj.

+Make sure that your /bin/ folder only includes "Content/Fonts/" stuff for both Debug and Release.
+Do not include ANYTHING else besides that in the /bin/ folder.
+This is due to a problem with the pipeline not copying a .xnb for the font.

 # Tech
 The tech behind Dungeontest